tomatolog/manticore/docs/5_searching/search_results_ranking/available_built-in_rankers.rst

 Available built-in rankers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sphinx ships with a number of built-in rankers suited for different
+Manticore ships with a number of built-in rankers suited for different
 purposes.
 A number of them uses two factors, phrase proximity (aka LCS)
 and BM25.
 Phrase proximity works on the keyword positions, while BM25
 works on the keyword frequencies.
 Basically, the better the degree of